Patrick W. Bell

-Patrick W. Bell is the seventh and current bishop of the Episcopal Diocese of Eastern Oregon in the Episcopal Church in the United States of America.
+Patrick "Pat" W. Bell is the seventh and current bishop of the Episcopal Diocese of Eastern Oregon in the Episcopal Church in the United States of America.
 At his consecration Bell became the 1,093rd Bishop consecrated for the Episcopal Church.

 Biography

 Bell was born and raised in the northern Palouse region of Washington.
-Raised as an Episcopalian Bell became a Pentecostal minister and professor before returning to the Episcopal Church.
-After completing seminary studies he was ordained to the priesthood in 1989 by Bishop Rustin R. Kimsey and began work at St. Matthew's Church in Ontario, Oregon.
+Raised as an Episcopalian, Bell became a Pentecostal minister and professor before returning to the Episcopal Church.
+After completing studies at the Seminary of the Southwest he was ordained to the priesthood in 1989 by Bishop Rustin R. Kimsey and began work at St. Matthew's Church in Ontario, Oregon.
 In 2002 Bell was named the rector of St Luke's Church in Coeur d'Alene, Idaho.
 Bell is married to Tina Marie Bell and has five children and eight grandchildren.

 On December 12, 2015, Bell was elected the Bishop of Eastern Oregon on the first ballot.
 Bell was one of 16 candidates for the position, and one of three finalists.
-Bell's consecration took place on April 16, 2016 by Presiding Bishop Michael Curry.
-Bell has announced his intention to continue to live in Coeur d'Alene and commute to Oregon to work as the Bishop works on a part-time basis.
+Bell's consecration took place on April 16, 2016, with Presiding Bishop Michael Curry as chief consecrator.
+Bell announced his intention to continue to live in Coeur d'Alene and commute to Oregon to work as the Bishop works on a part-time basis.